Les Binkley: Career

-Les Binkley spent his early career in the minor leagues and did not play in the NHL until his thirties.
+Binkley spent his early career in the minor leagues and did not play in the NHL until his thirties.
 After spending the 1960–61 season as the trainer and emergency goalie for the Cleveland Barons of the American Hockey League (AHL), he won the Dudley "Red" Garrett Memorial Award as the AHL's top rookie in 1962 and was awarded the Harry "Hap" Holmes Memorial Award four years later for allowing the fewest goals in the league.
 Binkley was the starting goaltender for the Pittsburgh Penguins in the team's inaugural season in the NHL.
 During the 1970 Stanley Cup playoffs, Binkley won six games--the first postseason victories for the Penguin franchise.
 After five seasons with the Penguins, he played in the WHA with the Ottawa Nationals and Toronto Toros.
 Binkley played in 196 NHL regular season games and retired with a career GAA of 3.12.

 He won two Stanley Cup championships in 1991 and 1992 as a scout for the Pittsburgh Penguins.